 Below are the three steps for software vendors/developers to follow to send test premium filing XML files to PBGC for review:

-Step 1: Test your XML files yourself using our Vendor Validator Web Service, (see Testing XML files / Submission Validation Service (SVS)); and then submit them to PBGC for review.
+Step 1: Test your XML files yourself using the My PAA Upload Filing Schema Validation service (see Testing XML files / Submission Validation Service (SVS)); and then submit them to PBGC for review.
 When you are ready, send an email to email@example.com with the following information:

 - Company name